🪞 The Problem Isn't You. It's What You Were Taught.

 The two roots behind the suicide crisis that are rarely talked about:

-The conversations circulating around mental health treats the symptom like the disease.
+The conversations around mental health usually treats the symptom like the disease.
 It hands people breathing exercises while the building is still on fire.

-Mental health is real, and things like depression, anxiety and burnout genuinely matter.
-But they are not root causes.
+Mental health is real and things like depression, anxiety and burnout genuinely matter.
+But they aren't root causes.
 They are what happens to a person after the root has been operating long enough.
 Treating mental health without examining what produced it is like treating a wound without asking what caused it.
 Necessary in the moment, but not enough on its own.

 There are multiple roots behind the suicide crisis.
 Physical illness, financial hardship, grief and trauma all play a role and each deserves serious attention.
 But two roots account for a disproportionate share of cases.
 They also connect across the full arc of a person's life, from the school years where identity is first shaped, through the working years where that identity gets tested every single day.

-The student who learns that a single exam score defines their worth becomes the adult employee who cannot separate their identity from their job title, who cannot admit they are struggling because struggling feels like failing, and who has no one to turn to because real connection was quietly replaced by something that only looks like it.
-The school years matter because that is where the pattern gets installed.
+The student who learns that a single exam score defines their worth becomes the adult employee who cannot separate their identity from their job title, who cannot admit they are struggling because struggling feels like failing and who has no one to turn to because real connection was quietly replaced by something that only looks like it.
+The school years matter because that's where the pattern gets installed.
 But the pattern doesn't leave when school does.
-It follows people into offices, into marriages, into their forties and it compounds.
+It follows people into offices, into relationships, into their later years and it compounds.

-This piece looks at two roots specifically: one about self-worth, and one about companionship.
-Not because they are the only roots, but because they are the most common, the most misunderstood and treatable once you can see them clearly.
+This piece looks at two roots specifically: one about self-worth and one about companionship.
+Not because they are the only roots, but because they are the most common, the most misunderstood and also treatable once you can see them clearly.

 Root One: Self-Worth & the Illusion of No Other Choice